nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.
   <br>

+ - Current iteration can only accept up to 2147483647 contacts and and up to 2147483647 transactions.
+Therefore command referencing INDEX can only reach up to 2147483647.

 </div>